okany/easypython/README.md

 * test20 - checks if a string is a palindrome
 * test21 - reverses a singly linked list
 * test22 - implements a binary tree
-* test23 - implements preorder, inorder, and postorder traversal of a binary tree with and without using recursion
+* test23 - searches an integer in a presorted integer array which was rotated from an unknown pivot point (array has no duplicates)
 * test24 - finds the middle node in a linked list in one pass
 * test25 - prints all leaves of a binary tree
 * test26 - implements bubble sort, insertion sort, quick sort, merge sort, and bucket sort algorithms